-ENSO HOUSE IS ALIVE AND WELL
+ENSO HOUSE IS POWERED BY VOLUNTEERS

 Ann Cutcher, MD, director of Enso House says, “Enso functions because of the numerous gifts of time, talent and skills that volunteers bring through the door as they enter this space.”
 Upon entering the front door, one immediately recognizes that Enso House is a home and not an institution.
 Amidst aromas of baking and home cooked meals visitors are welcomed with a cup of tea or coffee and conversation.
 Staff and volunteers recognize that caring for a guest also involves caring for family members and friends.
 Volunteers bring skills in both traditional and alternative areas such as massage, reiki, reflexology and aroma therapies.
 They are happy to sit quietly with the guest or assist in the creation of special celebrations with family.